vu-societal-analyics/societal-analytics-lab-website/blogs.md

 # Blog Posts

-Here you can find useful information about how to use VU IT infrastructure.
+Here you can find useful information about different important matters.

+Every month, we will upload posts about:

+* How to use VU IT infrastructure
+* Some good-to-know information regarding our tools ans resources